 The $(a,f,g)$ are functions on $\mathcal{N}$: $a$ is nonvanishing and real, $f$ and $g$ are complex function with $f$ nonvanishing.
 We further require that there be a three-fold linear-independence relation between these one-forms~\cite{CR1}:

 Any three-manifold with a CR structure is referred to as a three-dimensional CR manifold.
 There are special classes (referred to as embeddable) of three-dimensional CR manifolds that can be directly embedded into $\mathbb{C}^{2}$.

-We show how the choice of any specific asymptotically shear-free NGC induces a CR structure on $\mathfrak{I}^{+}$.
-Though there are several ways of arriving at this CR structure, the simplest way is to look at the asymptotic null tetrad system associated with the asymptotically shear-free NGC, i.e., look at the ($l^{\ast a}$, $m^{\ast a}$, $\overline{m}^{\ast a}$, $n^{\ast a}$) of Equation~(\ref{null rot*}).
+We show how the choice of any specific asymptotically shear-free NGC induces an embeddable CR structure on $\mathfrak{I}^{+}$.
+Though there are several ways of arriving at this CR structure, the simplest way is to look at the asymptotic null tetrad system associated with the asymptotically shear-free NGC, i.e., look at the ($l^{\ast a}$, $m^{\ast a}$, $\overline{m}^{\ast a}$, $n^{\ast a}$) of Eq.~(\ref{null-rot*}).
 The associated dual one-forms, restricted to $\mathfrak{I}^{+}$ (after a conformal rescaling of $m$), become (with a slight notational dishonesty),

 with $L=L(u_{\mathrm{B}},\zeta, \bar{\zeta})$, satisfying the shear-free condition.
-(This same result could have been obtained by manipulating the exterior derivatives of the twistor coordinates, Equation~(\ref{Twistorcoord}).)
+(This same result could have been obtained by manipulating the exterior derivatives of the twistor coordinates, Eq.~(\ref{Twistorcoord}).)
 The dual vectors -- also describing the CR structure -- are